prologin/terraform-provider-freeipa/docs/resources/user.md

 ### Optional

+- `homedirectory` (String) Home directory
+If not specified, the default home directory will be used.
 - `krbpasswordexpiration` (String) Password expiration date (in RFC3339 format) If not specified, the password will be immediately expired.
 This follows the default behavior of the API.
 - `mail` (List of String) Email addresses
 If not specified, no email will be set.
-Note that this DOES NOT follows the API default behavior (that would have been to create <UID>@<REALM> email by default).
+Note that this DOES NOT follows the API default behavior (that would have been to create UID@REALM email by default).

 ### Read-Only